cisagov/ScubaGear/baselines/aad.md

 6. Select **Save**

-#### MS.AAD.3.4v1 instructions:
+#### MS.AAD.3.4v1 Instructions
-1. Go through the process of migrating from the legacy AAD MFA and Self-Service Password Reset (SSPR) administration pages to the new unified Authentication Methods policy page.
-Follow [these instructions ](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-authentication-methods-manage).
+1. Go through the process of [migrating from the legacy Azure AD MFA and Self-Service Password Reset (SSPR) administration pages to the new unified Authentication Methods policy page](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-authentication-methods-manage).
-2. Once ready to finish the migration, follow [these instructions ](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-authentication-methods-manage#finish-the-migration) and set the **Manage Migration** option to **Migration Complete**.
+2. Once ready to finish the migration, [set the **Manage Migration** option to **Migration Complete**](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-authentication-methods-manage#finish-the-migration).

-#### MS.AAD.3.5v1 instructions:
+#### MS.AAD.3.5v1 Instructions:
 1. In **Azure Active Directory**, click **Security > Authentication methods**
 2. Click on the **SMS**, **Voice Call**, and **Email OTP** authentication methods and disable each of them.
 Their statuses should be **Enabled > No** on the **Authentication methods > Policies** page.

-#### MS.AAD.3.6v1 instructions:
+#### MS.AAD.3.6v1 Instructions

 1. Create a conditional access policy enforcing phishing-resistant MFA for highly privileged roles.
 Configure the following policy settings in the new conditional access policy, per the values below: